As we all look to 2021, what are the pharmaceutical industry trends to build into your life sciences marketing strategy?

 7. Optimizing performance through internal and external training

-With any complex device or treatment, training is key to success.
+With any complex treatment, training is key to success.
 Multiple external stakeholders and customers, along with the sales field, need to be trained and have access to information quickly, easily, and effectively.

 Education levels vary greatly, so organizations must provide robust training tools not just for patients, but for the various medical professionals that will interact with them.
-That can be arranging in-house visits, phone calls, educational materials, or video calls for injections, physical therapy, or more complex treatments.
+That can be arranging in-house visits, phone calls, educational materials, or video calls for injections or more complex treatments.
 How can this be done smarter and more efficiently?

 External stakeholders (e.g., nurses, Group Purchasing Organizations, doctors, lab technicians, patients) and internal functions (e.g., call center operators, salespeople) need quick, intuitive access to information.
-We’ve developed learning experiences via the Salesforce platform that allow for accuracy, real-time access, and quick updates to ensure proper device usage.
+We’ve developed learning experiences for clients via the Salesforce platform that allow for accuracy, real-time access, and quick updates.

 Silverline can help you get started with these trends